javascript-tutorial/en.javascript.info/1-js/07-object-inheritance/03-prototype/article.md

 Please note that `__proto__` is *not the same* as `[[Prototype]]`.
 That's a getter/setter for it.
 We'll talk about other ways of setting it later, as for now `__proto__` will do just fine.

-So now if we look for something in `rabbit` and it's missing, Javascript automatically takes it from `animal`.
+So now if we look for something in `rabbit` and it's missing, JavaScript automatically takes it from `animal`.

 For instance: